gflewis/sndml3/docs/index.md

   -jar <var>jar-file</var> -p <var>connection-profile</var> --server >/dev/null 2>&1
 </pre>

-To stop the HTTP server send a SIGTERM signal to the PID which was written to the pidfile when SNDML started.
+To shut down the HTTP server, send a SIGTERM signal to the PID which was written to the pidfile when SNDML started.

 ## Job Action Types